dotnet/designs/accepted/2021/logging-generator.md

 }
 ```

+When using `LoggerMessageAttribute`, the source generator would be making sure both `Level` and `Message` are provided by the user.
+For library authors it makes sense to have `EventId` required as well.
+Or, the event IDs could potentially default to zero or implicit event IDs would get generated.
+This way the diagnostics for `EventId` uniqueness checks still recommend best practices while allowing app developers to cut corners for productivity.

 ### Usage Examples:

 A log method can be a plain static method, an extension method, or an instance method (where the ILogger comes from a field on the containing type).